nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

   }
 ```

+Ok, so in this sub-problem, a few things are happening:

+1. we are pattern matching again on `treeList` which is an object of type `List[Tree[A]]`, with 2 cases:
+    - the first case's pattern matches on a deconstruction of `treeList` into a `first`::`rest` and then `first` into a tree which can be represented as `Node(value, children)`.
+    - the second case just matches on `Nil`, which is the empty companion object to scala's `List` class we've seen in the first post.
+2. If we match on the first case, we will call a new function `g` that takes two arguments that have the same type as our `A` type and returns a result of that same type.
+For the first argument we use the `value` of the `Node` at the head of our list, and then for the second value, we do a recursive call with the `rest` of the list.
+Since `rest` is also a `List[Tree[A]]` we will be able to process the rest of the list until we reach the empty list and have our base case be the second argument to `g`.

+Here is an example of how you would call this subroutine:

 ```scala
 val foldTreeListResult: Int = foldTreeList((a: Int, b: Int) => a + b, 0, treeList)
 ```

+Now we have 2 parts of the problem, but each of them can only match on their own type, and each of them can only call their own function.
+I'm about to show you you can compose these functions in such a way that you can achieve the overall goal.
+Another opportunity to pause before reading through to this solution.

 ```scala
 object Tree {